 “OK, but let me drive.
 You looked wiped!”

 I stood and went the closet where spare jackets were kept; grabbing a fleece pullover with the department name on it.
-I didn’t have a hi-viz vest that said POLICE on it, but I at least wanted to feel like people knew I belonged there.
-Pausing at the door to set the alarm, we exited and climbed into the waiting Chevy Suburban.
+I also threw on my hi-viz vest that said POLICE on it and, pausing at the door to set the alarm, we exited and climbed into the waiting Chevy Suburban.

 On the drive over Riley gave a play by play of what was going on.
 It really had been a horrific scene.
 A truck had blown a tire and lost control just as it was approaching a line of stopped cars in a traffic jam.
 The load of flammable materials was heavy and the driver lost control and couldn’t slow down.
 It had barreled into the line of cars just under an overpass at nearly 85 miles per hour, spilling its cargo and igniting a fire.
 The fire had burned hot and long, the fuel and building materials covering a number of cars and causing a massive conflagration.
 The news coverage from a helicopter had shown several explosions as gas tanks ignited.
 Some people got out, some didn’t and that’s what we were going back for.
 We needed to work with coroner’s office personnel to document the recovery of the victims.